Practical Pointers Blog

-We recently received a letter in the office saying Impact PR & Communications had been named the best public relations firm in Poughkeepsie, New York.
+One random day, we received a letter in the office saying Impact PR & Communications had been named the best public relations firm in Poughkeepsie, New York.
 After some initial excitement at the possibility of being recognized for all of our hard work, critical thinking kicked in and we started to ask questions.
 “How many PR firms are even in Poughkeepsie?
 Is this for real?”

-In 2017 and beyond, personal and professional branding is important and even necessary to help show the world that you and your business/organization are leaders in your community and industry.
+Personal and professional branding is important and even necessary to help show the world that you and your business/organization are leaders in your community and industry.
 Awards are a great way to build those brands, and there are many out there.
 Here are two areas to consider if an award is truly sweet recognition for your leadership – or simply half-baked.

 Reputation of the Awarding Organization